python-sprints/python-sprints.github.io/pandas/guide/source/pandas_docstring.rst

 - datetime.datetime
 - decimal.Decimal

-If the type is in a package, the module must be equally specified:
+If the type is in a package, the module must be also specified:

 - numpy.ndarray
 - scipy.sparse.coo_matrix